ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 Building collections
 --------------------

-To build a collection, run ``ansible-galaxy collection build`` from inside the collection's root directory:
+To build a collection, run ``ansible-galaxy collection build`` from inside the root directory of the collection:

 .. code-block:: bash